In a Nutshell

 For example: If your combined debt to credit card companies is $15,000, and you spread repayments over five years, that’s 60 monthly payments in total.
 Therefore, each of the 60 repayments would be $250.00 before interest.
 You may, of course, negotiate a lower interest rate with each of your lenders.

-You can also determine your monthly payments on other debts with negotiated lower interest rates.
+You can also determine your monthly payments on other debts with negotiated lower interest rates using one of our loan payment calculators.

 Debt Consolidation Loans

-Sometimes in more serious situations and in place of a monthly payment plan, debt consolidation loans can be taken out.
-By taking out one loan to pay off all outstanding loans, a person repays over a period of time, with interest included.
-Debt consolidation loans typically require a substantial upfront payment, though.
+Sometimes, in more serious situations and in place of a monthly payment plan, debt consolidation loans can be used to combine all of your high-interest debts into one single monthly payment with a lower interest rate that may be more manageable.
+By taking out one loan to pay off all outstanding loans, a person repays over a period of time, with just one payment to one lender the whole time.

-It is worth remembering, though, those lenders like to offer initial low-interest rates on payments as a “teaser rate” but will then revert back to a high-interest rate over the course of the repayments schedule.
-You may be left to pay longer if you don’t read the fine print in this situation.
+It is worth remembering, though, that debt consolidation lenders like to offer an initial low-interest rate for 12-24 months as a “teaser rate” but will then revert the APR back to the standard high-interest rate over the remainder of the repayment schedule.
+It is always best to read the fine print in any debt consolidation loan offer you may receive.

 Debt Settlement

-Debt settlement may occur when a borrower negotiates with a debt collector to repay an agreed-upon amount owed and have the rest forgiven.
+Debt settlement may occur when a borrower negotiates with a creditor or debt collector to repay a smaller, agreed-upon amount and have the rest forgiven.

-Debt settlement programs often ask for 15-25% of the remaining balance upfront.
-So, if your remaining balance on a loan is $20,000, and the debt settlement program’s fee is 22%, you would have to pay $4,400 upfront.
+In return for negotiating a reduced payoff amount with your creditors and administering the savings account you will use to pay them, debt settlement companies often ask for 15-25% of the newly negotiated balance once the debt is settled.
+So, if your remaining balance on a loan is $10,000, and the debt settlement program’s fee is 22%, you would have to pay $2,200 in fees for this service.

 Credit Counseling

 This will involve working with real people or credit counselors who are certified and trained in consumer credit counseling, budgeting, and debt management.
 These credit counselors provide advice on creating a household or small business budget so a person can pay off their debts.
-They also offer financial education free of charge and can help people obtain copies of their credit reports.
+Counselors also offer financial education free of charge and can help people obtain free copies of their credit reports and scores.

 Bankruptcy

-A bankruptcy filing is also considered debt relief.
+A bankruptcy filing is considered a longer-term and more permanent form of debt relief.
 When someone can no longer pay off debts with their own money or income, they may choose to liquidate assets and create a repayment plan if any debt remains.

 A person or business must file a petition with a bankruptcy court, as all bankruptcy cases proceed in a federal court as outlined in the United States Bankruptcy Code.